hpgavin/HPGdaac/README.md

 HPGdaac <test configuration filename> <digitized data filename>
 ```
 ... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the digitized data in real time, and asks if the user is ready.
-Pressing "[enter]" or "Y [enter]" initiates the test.
+Pressing `[enter]` or `Y [enter]` initiates the test.
 Digitized data is displayed to the screen the instant it is digitized.
 When the test is complete
-**HPGdaac** saves the digitized data to the named *digitized data file* (a plain text file) in which the provided *digitized data file* is appended by a date-time stamp of the test.
-The user may then choose to delete or retain the digitized data file.
+**HPGdaac** saves the digitized data to the named *digitized data file* (a plain text file) in which the provided `digitized data file name` is appended by a date-time stamp of the test.
+The user may then choose to delete or retain the *digitized data file*.

+When the user chooses to retain the *digitized data file*, **HPGdaac**
+creates or appends a Gnuplot script called `plotall.sh' and
+an executable shell script file called `scaleall.sh` .
+Running Gnuplot script `plotall.sh` from within Gnuplot plots the digitized data files.
+Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of *digitized data files*.

 ### Digitized data file header and format

 Every data file created by **HPGdaac** has a standard twelve-line header and columns of space delimited data in units of least significant bit (LSB).
 The WaveShare HPADDA board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
-A voltage value of 0 corresponds to an digital value of 0 and a voltage value equal to the measurement range  corresponds to a digital value of (2<sup>23</sup>-1) (8388607).
+A voltage value of 0 corresponds to a digital value of 0 and a voltage value equal to the measurement range  corresponds to a digital value of (2<sup>23</sup>-1) (8388607).
 The digitized voltage increment for a five volt measuring range is 5/(2<sup>23</sup>-1), about 0.6 micro-volts.

 For example, running ...
 ```